Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 ## Sending events

-Once an [Experience Platform Event](./experience-platform-events.md) is created, it can be sent to the Adobe Solutions you are provisioned with and the Adobe Data Platform using the `sendEvent` API of the Experience Platform extension.
+After you create an Experience Platform event, use `sendEvent` to send this event to the Adobe solutions for which you are provisioned and to the Experience Platform.
+For more information, see [Experience Platform event](./experience-platform-events.md).

 **Syntax**